meistro57/Nexus-AI/README.md

 # Nexus AI

 This repository contains the scaffolding for **NEXUS AI**, a visual workflow designer for orchestrating multi-agent AI systems.
-It includes a React-based frontend powered by Vite and a FastAPI backend.
+It includes a React-based frontend built with Next.js and a FastAPI backend.

 ## Structure

-- `frontend/` – Vite project with a ReactFlow-based workflow designer
+- `frontend/` – Next.js project with a ReactFlow-based workflow designer
 - `backend/` – FastAPI server providing REST and WebSocket APIs
 - `AGENTS.md` – Internal project notes and suggestions
 - `roadmap.md` – Timeline of planned features and phases